 Flash in the Pan

-Okay Flash was awesome.
+Okay, Flash was awesome.
 WAS.
 We have better options now.
 Flash wasn’t exactly SEO-friendly; so much so that Google started indexing Flash pages only recently.
 Then again, Flash is not supported by all devices, HTML is.
-Think about it – larger audience!
+Think about it – the larger audience!